sourencho/study_c/README.md

 make clean
 ```

+Notes:
-Note that if asan is set up properly then leaks will be detected when you run the tests.
+- If asan is set up properly then leaks will be detected when you run the tests
+- I think you need to use llvm@8 on macos to get asan working:
+  - ```
+    $ which clang
+    /usr/local/opt/llvm@8/bin/clang
+    ```

 #### Data Structures